Conflict, climate change and now COVID-19—those are the three main factors keeping more and more families around the world from accessing enough food.

 That’s according to the latest State of Food Security and Nutrition in the World report just released by the United Nations.

 “It’s deeply troubling to see how difficult it has become to make progress in the fight against hunger,” says Canadian Foodgrains Bank executive director Andy Harrington.
-“Seven years ago, we were seeing global hunger decreasing.
+“Five years ago, we were seeing global hunger decreasing.
 It was wonderful news, and even if the decrease was modest, it was something to celebrate.
 The upward trend toward greater hunger in the world we’re seeing now—it’s alarming.”

 The report notes that the pandemic made it difficult to accurately measure the number of hungry people, and instead provides a range.
 A mid-range figure of 768 million people currently experiencing hunger points to an increase of 118 million over last year.